 Tip: You can manually initiate a Time Machine backup cycle at any time by choosing Back up Now from the Time Machine menu, even if you have Time Machine preferences set to off.

-You can manually select another backup drive in Time Machine preferences.
+You can manually select a backup drive in the Time Machine pane of System Preferences.

-- Select Time Machine menu > Open Time Machine Preferences…
+- Choose Time Machine menu > Open Time Machine Preferences…

-Note: Every available drive that can be used to store backups is listed.
+Important: Every available drive that can be used to store backups is listed.
 If you’ve partitioned a drive, the available partitions are listed.
-Time Machine can’t backup to an external drive that's connected to an AirPort Extreme, Time Capsule, or a drive formatted for Microsoft Windows (NTFS or FAT format).
+Time Machine can’t back up to an external drive that's connected to an AirPort Extreme or a drive formatted for Microsoft Windows (NTFS or FAT format).
 If you select an NTFS or FAT-formatted drive, Time Machine prompts you to reformat the drive.
 Choose a different drive or reformat the drive in Mac OS Extended (Journaled) format.
 Because reformatting erases any files on the drive, only do this if you no longer need the files or if you have copies of them on a different drive.

 The most common format for a Time Machine backup drive is Mac OS Extended (Journaled) format, but Time Machine also supports Mac OS Extended (Case sensitive, Journaled) and XSan formats.

 If the drive is partitioned using the Master Boot Record (MBR) partition type, some partitions may not be available for use with Time Machine.
-The GUID Partition Table (GPT) or Apple Partition Map (APM) partition types are recommended.
+The GUID Partition Table (GPT) type is recommended.